Cheryl Johnson-Odim: Career

-Johnson-Odim lectured at the University of Wisconsin-Madison and then Northwestern University; at the latter she was assistant director of the African Studies program between 1980 and 1986.
+Between 1980 and 1986, Johnson-Odim was at Northwestern University as a lecturer in the history department and Assistant Director of the program of African Studies.
+Latter, taught at the University of Wisconsin-Madison.
 She moved to Loyola University Chicago the following year and chaired the department of history from 1995 until 2000.
 She was the first woman and the first African-American person to do so.
 She then held the post of dean at Columbia College Chicago and in 2007, she was made provost of Dominican University in River Forest, Illinois.
 Her research focus was African American and West African history.

 In 1995, she edited the volume Expanding the Boundaries of Women's History: Essays on Women in the Third World together with Margaret Strobel.
 This book examined various histories of women in the nineteenth and twentieth centuries.
 Two years later, she published For Women and the Nation: Funmilayo Ransome-Kuti of Nigeria with Nina Emma Mba.
 The book gives a full account of Ransome-Kuti's life.

 As a community activist in the Chicago area, Johnson-Odim campaigned against apartheid and her materials are now held as a special collection at Columbia College; she addressed the United Nations Special Committee against Apartheid.
 She participated in the Free South Africa Movement, TransAfrica and the Coalition for Illinois Divestment from South Africa.
 She was on the Chicago organizing committee for the 2017 Women's March.

+She served as chair of the Higher Learning Commission; vice chair of the Illinois Humanities Council; co-chair of the Block Museum of Art at Northwestern; and on the boards of several organizations, including the American Council of Learned Societies and the African Studies Association.

 Personal life

-Johnson-Odim is twice married and has three children: attorney Chaka Patterson, artist Rashid Johnson, and Maya Odim.
+Johnson-Odim has been married three times and has three children: attorney Chaka Patterson, artist Rashid Johnson, and Maya Odim, a poet and educator.